-Worn teeth and an uneven bite are frequent causes of tooth grinding.
+An uneven bite is a frequent causes of a sore jaw and tooth grinding.
+Proper alignment is lost with the teeth worn down unevenly.
 In many cases, cosmetic treatment can quickly and effectively address such issues.
 When you grind your teeth constantly, you can damage your bonding or other dentistry, making the problem even worse.
 If you have bruxism, then your dentist will recommend addressing it first before receiving cosmetic treatment to ensure that your new smile stays improved.
-The two most common preventative treatments for bruxism are custom night appliances and orthodontics.
+The two most common preventative treatments for teeth clenching are custom night appliances and orthodontics.

 Custom night guards for sleep bruxism

 There are many different ways to address bruxism, depending on the exact cause and the unique situation.
 However, one of the most common treatments is a night guard appliance.
 This device is designed to fit over your teeth and protect them from excessive forces.
 While most patients only need to wear their appliance at night while they sleep, others may need to wear their mouth guards during the day as well.